Learning » Attendance Policy

 9. School-sanctioned activities such as field trips, club activities, athletic events, and District-approved events.

-10. Emergency situations as determined by the Principal.
+10. Emergency situations as determined by the principal.

 UNEXCUSED ABSENCE